ddevault/TrueCraft/README.md

     xbuild

-To compile it and you'll receive binaries in `TrueCraft/bin/Debug/`.
+To compile it and you'll receive binaries in `TrueCraft.Launcher/bin/Debug/`.
+Run `[mono] TrueCraft.Launcher.exe` to run the client and connect to servers and play singleplayer and so on.
+Run `[mono] TrueCraft.Server.exe` to host a server for others to play on.

 Note: if you have a problem with nuget connecting, run `mozroots --import --sync`.